wyne-ybanez/personal-portfolio-master/TESTING.md

 - The Website is fully responsive on [ami.responsivedesign.is](http://ami.responsivedesign.is/#) Here is the screenshot:
   ![screenshot](assets/readMe/banner.png)
 - The Website is responsive on when checking on Chrome developer tools bar the blue border (responsive only on some viewports) behind the 'About me' profile picture.
 - The Website was tested physically through Desktop, Laptop, iPad, iPhone XR and iPhone 11.
 The results showed that the website was responsive only to a certain point.
-On github pages, the website did not display the correct width and alignment for the hero image.
+On Github pages, the website did not display the correct width and alignment for the hero image.
-- Additionally, the 'About me' section blue border does not reduce or increase according to my intended specifications when viewed on certain devices (e.g. iPhone xr and Macbook Air)
+- Additionally, the 'About me' section blue border does not reduce or increase according to my intended specifications when viewed on certain devices (e.g. iPhone XR and Macbook Air)

 ## Testing User Stories from UX